paritytech/devops-guide/src/serverdeploy/systemd.md

 This file should be placed in /etc/systemd/system/polkadot.service and then enabled with `systemctl enable polkadot` then `systemctl start polkadot` to start the service.

-## Using Environment Varible Files
+## Using Environment Variable Files

 If we want to remove some options from the systemd file itself (e.g. `--dev --alice`) and put them in an environment variable file then the systemd service would now look like: